-B. One Possible Solution of Adaptation Layer
+A. One Possible Solution of Adaptation Layer

-In [11][12][13][14], an active queue management as network control mechanism is proposed.
+In [11] - [14], an active queue management as network control mechanism is proposed.
 This approach requires execution of adaptation layer processes at every node in the network, so making it unsuitable for MPLS based networks.

 In this paper we use a different approach for solution of the adaptation layer algorithm in order to increase the resource usage efficiency, to provide proper QoS to any traffic class and to improve fairness in bandwidth allocation among traffic flows within MPLS based networks.
-The following will give a brief overview of the solution.
+In the rest of this section we give a brief overview of the solution and corresponding part of pseudo code of algorithm.
 A full description, that includes a detailed explanation of the algorithm, is given in [16].
 In this paper, MPLS is used as a transport technology on the network layer.
 Network capabilities to provide sufficient resources at a given time for a given traffic class are controlled at ingress node.
 Instead of assigning bandwidth to a particular link, provisioning of QoS requirements is done by assigning a virtual budget at ingress node for all relations between ingress and egress nodes using BBB NAC.
 BBB NAC in MPLS for LSP with a guaranteed bandwidth can be established by RSVP extension for LSP tunnels and then managing the right to network access can be made for each stream.
 Adaptation layer collects statistical data from the network layer and uses that information to generate a global view of the current state in the network.
 Detection of the current state in the proposed architecture is based on the utilization of the budgets allocated to the NACs, the frequency of blocked reservation (e.g. blocking frequency) and on the utilization of links' capacity.
 Adaptation process includes adjustment of the amount of available bandwidth for each traffic class separately and optimization of internal routing.
+For the link metric calculation we use gradient projection algorithm and delay of any (i) traffic class on each (j) link as metrics.
+But because of results achieved in previous research [5] which shows that the contribution of the link metric changes to the decrease of percentage of blocking traffic is very small and in order to keep our system stable, we switch off the link optimization loop during the simulation.